jankaszel/hyperwell-thesis/chapters/implementation.md

 * Developer Experience (DX): Developers can choose from a variety of standardized, open technologies for realizing their applications: Building web documents with HTML, realizing complex business logics with JavaScript,
 * Business Benefits: ...

-# Gateways and P2P Systems

-Each aspect of a P2P system bears implications for usability, data availability, and user emancipation: As described in the previous chapters, P2P networks can effectively use certain network structures to enforce power structures and hierarchies among peers.

-# Design & Implementation of Hyperwell

 ## Resource Exhaustion: A “Think” Peer
 > Describe issues with the first iteration of Hyperwell, where the Gateway API was residing in each and every peer.